wvbe/ask-nicely/README.md

   The `default` is only used here when the option is not present at all.

 ## Release notes
-- develop
+- develop (staged for v1.1.0)
     - Adding `Command#setController(controller)`
-    - Declaring properties on Request in constructor so you don't avoid having to null-check
+    - Declaring properties on Request in constructor so you don't have to keep null-checking
     - Adding `MultiOption` class
-- v1.0
+- v1.0.0
     - Using ECMAScript 6
     - `Option`, `Parameter` and related classes increase configurability a thousandfold
     - Moved most parsing logic to individual classes that represent a syntax part